hqtang33/PersonalFinanceOCR/README.md

 # PersonalFinanceOCR

+### What is is this
-## Utilities to convert TNG eWallet transactions to BudgetMakers compatible CSV file
+Tool to convert TNG eWallet transactions to BudgetMakers compatible CSV file

 ### How to use
 1. Export PDF based transaction statement in TNG eWallet App.